 December is officially here.
 My kids are like most and very excited about the visit by Santa.
 They get treated well each year by the guy in the big red suit!
-Goodies from Mom, Dad, and doting family easily add to the spoils.
+Goodies from Mom, Dad, and the doting family easily add to the spoils.
 It is so easy for them to get swept up in the “I want” attitude.

 Just the other morning we went to breakfast with Santa.
-They got pancakes shaped like Christmas trees and visited with Santa.
+They got pancakes shaped like Christmas trees and visited Santa.
 We got a photo, candy canes AND Santa even gave them each a new super soft and fluffy stuffed animal!
 Very unexpected and special early treat!
 We were at a church and all funds collected for this event go into helping the community.
 I wanted to get some baked goods on my way out, giving a little more and feeding my cookie addiction.
 Both the kids decided they really wanted bags of candy instead and I let them.
 The money still goes to the church even if I didn’t get my cookies.

 Next thing I know Harry saw they had some little packaged toys for girls or boys.
 It was only a little car or trinket from the dollar tree.
 He had to have one.
 I don’t know about you but we are on a tight Christmas budget around here.
 He already got an awesome animal from Santa.
 That “I want” mentality came into play.
 I said no and he lost it.
 Super embarrassing right?!
 And in front of Santa!!!!!
 We moved on out of there.
 I got to thinking about how we need to move away from the “I want” and more towards the “I want to give and help.”

 If I could go back in time and not be as flustered by his reaction I might have let him buy the toy bag if he was willing to give it to a child in need.
 I really want them to learn it feels good to help and spread kindness!
 Just like that church was doing by hosting an inexpensive breakfast with Santa and giving out stuffed animals.